 The Meetings Market Report 2005, carried out by Meetings & Conventions magazine in the USA, indicated that the corporate sector spent c.US$32 billion on over one million meetings attended by almost 80 million participants.
 28 percent of the respondents to the survey said they organized incentives, an increase of almost 8 percent over figures from 2003.
 Incentive travel programs increasingly have an educational element for the participants.
 This can involve visits to factories and businesses in the same industry sector as that of the award winners, team-building programs and a conference-type session with an award presentation ceremony and announcements of corporate plans, designed to encourage the incentive winners to reach future performance targets.
 Other trends in incentive travel programs noted by Carolyn Dow, Director SITE European office, in a presentation to the UK Business Tourism Partnership Research Group (June 2001) were:

 - active not passive programs, e.g. award winners engaging in outdoor pursuits activities rather than lounging by the hotel pool;

-- many incentives now include a meeting this is a way of delegates avoiding the need to be taxed on the benefit of the incentive trip.
+- many incentives now include a meeting this is a way of delegates to avoid the need to be taxed on the benefit of the incentive trip.
 However, it also makes good business sense to build a more formal work-related element into the incentive program (Rogers, 2008).